SoftSimu/CellSim3D/documentation.md

 + "write_vcm_file": Write the center of mass velocities to file - 0 for false & 1 for true
 + "write_fcm_file": Write the center of mass forces to file - 0 for false & 1 for true
 + "correct_com": Set the center of mass of the system to zero - 0 for false & 1 for true
 + "correct_Vcom": Set the velocity of the center of mass of the system to zero - 0 for false & 1 for true

+Parallelization Parameters
++ "MaxBuffer": Buffersize
++ "MaxNeighList":

 ## Geometry